SequenceBio/KinformR/README.md

 # seqbio.variant.scoring
-## An R package method for scoring variants based on relationships of individuals.
+## An R package for relationship-informed pedigree and variant scoring

 ## Introduction

+Family-based genetic studies are effective for identifying rare variants underlying heritable diseases, yet are often challenged by issues such as incomplete penetrance and the difficulty of prioritizing numerous candidate variants.
+The proportion of the genome with identity-by-descent (IBD) and estimates of penetrance are metrics that can show the value of different pedigrees in family-based studies.
+Additionally, IBD and the genotypes of individuals are combined by seqbio.variant.scoringto to score the value of candidate variants.

 ## Installation

-The development version of `debar` can be installed directly from GitHub.
+The development version of `seqbio.variant.scoring` can be installed directly from GitHub.
 You'll need to have the R package `devtools` installed and loaded.
 Also note if the build_vignettes option is set to true, you will need to have the R package `knitr` installed.

 ```
 #install.packages("devtools")